zxul767/ex-machina/content/blog/cl-macros/index.md

 Map<String, String> myMap = { ("a", "b"), ("c", "d") };
 ```

-If you're using Java, Python, or any other mainstream language, you may have to request the feature, perhaps submit a proposal yourself if you want to expedite the process, and wait several months (or years!) before it gets reviewed, and accepted by some committee.
+If you're using Java, Python, or any other mainstream language, you may have to request the feature, perhaps submit a proposal yourself if you want to expedite the process, and wait several months (or years!) before it gets reviewed and accepted by some committee.

 Don't you wish there was an easier way to get this feature?
-Well, if you're using [Common Lisp](https://gigamonkeys.com/book/introduction-why-lisp.html), it turns out there is an easier way to accomplish this by using macros.
+Well, it turns out there is an easier way and [Common Lisp](https://gigamonkeys.com/book/introduction-why-lisp.html) has the answer!

 If you're curious to see how macros in Common Lisp can solve your problem in minutes or hours instead of months or years, keep reading!

 ## Every Language has a Superpower
 Every programming language is supposed to have a "superpower".
-For example, C can help you write "portable assembly"; and C++ gives you a way to write efficient abstractions.
+For example, C can help you write "portable assembly", and C++ gives you a way to write efficient abstractions.
 Some others are initially created just to scratch their creator's itch, but eventually take off for unexpected reasons (e.g., Larry Wall developed Perl to solve a personal problem, but his creation caught on and eventually became "the duct tape of the Internet", well-known for its text-processing capabilities.)

 If you've ever heard about Lisp--of which Common Lisp is a modern descendant--you may know that it's a language that was originally invented to support research in Artificial Intelligence back in the 1950s.
 Along with FORTRAN, it's one of the oldest languages still in use with a small but active community.

 Lisp is also known for having pioneered many features we take for granted in modern languages (e.g., automatic storage management, dynamic typing, higher-order functions, etc.), but one of its lesser known but very powerful features is macros.
 In a nutshell, macros are code generators that run during the compilation process, allowing the creation of syntactic abstractions[^syntactic-abstractions] and Domain-Specific Languages (DSLs[^dsl].)

-> Macros are code generators that run during the compilation process, allowing you to create syntactic abstractions and Domain-Specific Languages (DSLs)
+> Macros are code generators that run during the compilation process, allowing the creation of syntactic abstractions and Domain-Specific Languages (DSLs)

 Macros look very similar to regular functions--though they do have some important differences[^macros-vs-funcs]--but they are automatically called by the compiler and their results inserted into the surrounding code.
 Unlike text macros in C/C++ that perform plain and dumb text substitution, macros in Common Lisp are the real deal, giving you access to the internal representation of the program.

-With full access to the language's machinery, the transformations that they perform on source code can be as simple as interpolation, and as complex as full-blown programming language transpilation.
+With full access to the language's machinery, the transformations that they perform on source code can be as simple as interpolation, and as complex as full-blown programming language [transpilation](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 What makes macros in Common Lisp so seamless is the fact that source code is represented as lists (the most pervasive data structure in the language), so its manipulation is quite natural.

 To make this more concrete, let's take a look at an example where macros could provide a neat solution.